navin-neu/CuePointGrooveMachine/readme.md

 **What is it?**

 CuePointGrooveMachine is a simple instrument that takes any loop (usually a short breakbeat) and calculates 8 evenly-spaced cue-points which can then be triggered from a single octave of a MIDI keyboard.
 Typical drum slicers will slice a drum loop into discrete sections and only play the one section to which a MIDI note is mapped.
-CuePointGrooveMachine is different: it simply starts playback of the audio file at the corresponding cue-point and then continues looping through the whole file.
+CuePointGrooveMachine is different: rather than actually slicing the loop into chunks it simply starts playback of the loop at the corresponding cue-point and then continues looping through the whole file.
+Looping will continue until another cue-point is received or playback is stopped.

 As a result, drum loops can be played and chopped up live much more easily than with a traditional sample slicer, since it is not necessary to trigger each distinct drum hit with a different key.
 Pattern variations can be created readily without losing the fluid feel of the drum loop.